scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 ..
 Simulations such as ours can integrate help differentiate
 .. the vision quality provided by different devices.

-..
-Determine usefulness via government bodies

 Prosthetic implants are expensive technology - costing roughly $100k per patient.
-Currently, these implants are reimbursed on a trial basis across many countries in Europe, and are only reimbursed in a subset of states in the USA.
+Currently, these implants are reimbursed on a trial-by-trial basis across many countries in Europe, and are only reimbursed in a subset of states in the USA.
-Simulations such as these can help guide government agencies such as the FDA and Medicare in reimbursement decisions.
+Hence our simulations can help guide government agencies such as the FDA and Medicare in reimbursement decisions.

-..
-Improve patient quality of life

 Most importantly, these simulations can help patients, their families, and doctors make an informed choice when deciding at what stage of vision loss